 The famous, mild yellow variety from Walla Walla, WA.

 Juicy, sweet, regional favorite.
-In the Northwest, which has normal low winter temperatures above -10°F/-23°C, seed is sown in late August, and a crop of very large, flattened, ultra-mild onions is harvested early the next summer.
+In the Northwest, which has normal low winter temperatures above -10°F (-23°C), seed is sown in late August, and a crop of very large, flattened, ultra-mild onions is harvested early the next summer.
 SPRING PLANTING: Walla Walla may be spring planted using seeds or plants in colder regions where winter survival is hit or miss.
 It is not as big or sweet as the wintered-over crop, but still milder and juicier than others from spring planting.
 Nice as a "green top" onion.
 Not for storage.
-Adaptation: 35-55° latitude.
+Adaptation: 35–55° latitude.
 Conventional, untreated seed available.
 Also offered as plants.
-Organically grown.
+USDA Certified Organic.
 Avg.
 115,300 seeds/lb.
 Packet: 250 seeds.

 Johnny's is committed to your success, every step of the way.

 We want you, our customer, to be 100% satisfied with all of our seeds, tools, and supplies.

 If anything you purchase from us proves unsatisfactory, we will either replace the item or refund the purchase price.

 Average number of days from seeding date to harvest, within a specific crop group.
 If a transplanted crop: average number of days from transplant date.
 Not sure if crop is direct-seeded or transplanted?
 Check the Growing Information box for details.
 If crop can be both direct-seeded or transplanted, days to maturity refers to direct seeding.
 Days to maturity for all flowers and herbs is calculated from seeding date.